aahad91/Covid-19-Visual/Overview_miniproject.md

 #### Interaction Space

 - **Data value space**
 Data value space is utilized which is performed by the slider to highlight on specific data values.
 The categorical data will be highlighted on clicking the Legends (single or multiple is possible).
 Hover highlights data specific to x-axis.
-Purpose : To view a particular data range
+**Purpose :** To view a particular data range.
 - **Visualization Structure space**
 Visualization Structure space is utilized which is again performed by the slider.
-Purpose : To Move or navigate
+**Purpose :** To Move or navigate.
 ### LIBRARIES
-The following libraries were used:
-Pandas
-NumPy
-Plotly
-Matplotlib

 The following libraries were used,
 - Pandas
 - NumPy
 - Plotly
 - Matplotlib

 ### PARTICIPANTS

 We focussed to have equal participation of all the team members.
 Tasks were fairly distributed and the below table depicts the responsibilities,
 | Participant                   | Concept                   | Visualization and Interaction              |
 | ------------------------------| --------------------------| -------------------------------------------|
 | **Abdul Ahad Ayaz**           | Dataset                   | Bar plot, Integration/Documentation        |